expo/expo/packages/expo-firebase-analytics/README.md

 import React from 'react';
 import { View } from 'react-native';
 import firebase from 'expo-firebase-app';
-// Include the module before using it. import 'expo-firebase-analytics';

 // API can be accessed with: firebase.analytics();

 export default class DemoView extends React.Component {